samfoo/spite-game/spite.md

 Then their rewards shall be 4 (base reward + 1 for the additinal come-at-me) and 2 (base reward - 1 for a subsequent come-at-me trick without a trick won by other players in between), respectively.
+If the reward becomes negative, that number of misplay penalties shall be applied.

-If the reward becomes negative, that number of [misplay](#misplays) penalties shall be applied.
+A player is not required to actually view their reward cards (e.g. they think their hand is already optimal), but they must declare what their reward count is.
+An incorrect declaration is a misplay.
+It is also a misplay to swap more than one card from their hand, or discard an incorrect number of cards after viewing/swapping.

 The base penalty for a failed come-at-me is a [misplay](#misplays) penalty, and it increases by 1 for each additional come-at-me during the same trick.